alotofdavid/24/README.md

-Simple JavaScript implementation of the 15 puzzle.
+JavaScript implementation of the 15 puzzle.
 Planned features include adding a proper timing mechanism and average tracking.